Spring City Square

 The Quancheng (City of Springs) Square (泉城广场, Wade-Giles: ch'üanch'eng; pinyin: quánchéng) is a square in central Jinan, the capital of China's Shandong Province which is known as the "City of Springs".
 The square has length of 790 m and width of 280 m which occupies about 220,000 square meters.
-The construction started at July 10, 1998 and finished at September 25, 1999.
+The construction started on July 10, 1998, and finished on September 25, 1999.
 The square consists of Baotu Spring Square, Shandong Celebrities Memorial Hall, City of Springs Square, Binhe Square, Sofitel Silver Plaza, Lotus Musical Fountain, Four-Season Garden, Culture Gallery, Technology Center, etc.